Arrudxx/Arrudxx/README.md

 # 👋 Hi there, I'm Daniel Arruda

 Welcome to my GitHub!
-Here you'll find my personal and professional projects focused on data engineering, Python automation, API integration, and data visualization.
-I'm passionate about turning data into efficient solutions and valuable insights.
+Here you'll find my personal and professional projects focused on data engineering, Python automation, API integration and backend

 ---

 ## 🧠 About Me

 I'm a Mid-Level Developer with a strong focus on data and automation, building smart and scalable solutions.
-I have solid experience with end-to-end ETL processes, RESTful API integration, Data Lake management, and dashboard creation using Power BI.
+I have solid experience with end-to-end ETL processes, RESTful API integration and Data Lake management.

 My main stack includes Python, SQL, Git, and Power BI, with a strong background in data analysis, automation using Selenium and Pandas, and developing tools that support data-driven decision-making in enterprise environments.

-Currently, I work at Grupo Santander (Tools Digital Services), where I'm responsible for creating Python scripts and analytical solutions that drive business impact.
-I've been recognized with awards such as "Focus on Quality" and "Employee of the Year" for leading data-oriented projects.

-I'm also committed to continuous learning.
-I've completed certifications in Data Engineering and Data Analysis and I'm preparing for an international exchange in Canada to improve my English and develop key soft skills.

 ---